GiovanH/playnite-depressurizer/readme.md

-# Export Completion to Depressurizer
+# playniteToDepressurizer

+Playnite extension that exports completion info to depressurizer to use as Steam collections.

 ## Requirements